From Matichon Weekly, June 1-8, 2018

 Top: Disclose a reason behind…!!
 Playing a trick to speculate the price of “oil gas ethanol” to be higher than reality

-[Thai social media has been abuzz with complaints about high gas prices and conspiracy theories about why they are so high.
+[Thai social media have been abuzz with complaints about high gas prices and conspiracy theories about why they are so high.
 The prevailing theory (which has been met with legal threats from PPT) is that the prices are high to create public support for the junta’s big-ticket spending on power generation and refining schemes.

 Such theories also appeared in the past when blackouts in the south seemed to coincide with the push for controversial power generation plants that the government insisted were desperately needed.]